Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Education: Pursuing a BA in Economics from Stanford University

 Recent projects include: First and Always Melanin, Community Works West

-Personal interests include: Discovering new music, doodling caricatures, reading self-help books, eating, developing personal style, and all things dogs!
+Personal interests include: Discovering new music, doodling caricatures, reading self-help books, eating, developing a personal style, and all things dogs!

-Most recently, his interests led him to Kiva.org, a SF based nonprofit and micro-lending platform that crowd-funds zero percent interest loans to low-income entrepreneurs and students in over 80 countries.
+Most recently, his interests led him to Kiva.org, an SF based nonprofit and micro-lending platform that crowd-funds zero percent interest loans to low-income entrepreneurs and students in over 80 countries.
 There, he works with the US team as an intern, providing operations and program support to the Oakland team.

 Education: MPH in Health Policy and Management from Columbia University’s Mailman School of Public Health; BA in Human Biology from Stanford University